From Continual Learning to SGD and Back: Better Rates for Continual Linear Models: Main Setting: Continual Linear Regression

 \begin{definition}[Random Task Ordering] A random ordering selects tasks uniformly at random from the task collection $\sqprn{T}$, \ie $\tau(1), \dots,\tau(k) \sim \Unif\prn{\sqprn{T}}$, with or without replacement. \end{definition}

-We are now ready to define the learning scheme we study, which, at each iteration, naively minimizes the sum of squared errors for the current regression task.\footnote{ This objective is natural for regression tasks; our analysis also extends to the \emph{mean} squared error (by adjusting $R$ in the results). }
+We study a direct learning scheme which minimizes the sum of squared errors for the current regression task,\footnote{ This objective is natural for regression; our analysis also extends to the \emph{mean} squared error (refining our $R$). } without mitigating forgetting algorithmically (\eg with replay).
+This scheme (i) illuminates ``raw'' continual dynamics of gradient-based algorithms, and (ii) roughly captures linear dynamics of deep networks in the neural tangent kernel regime \citep{jacot2018ntk}.